rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Depth of Field (DOF) (requires depth buffer)** - Softens distant objects subtly, as if slightly out of focus.

-**Detect menus & videos (requires depth buffer)** - Skip all processing if depth value is 0 or 1 (per pixel).
-Full-screen videos and 2D menus probably do not need anti-aliasing nor sharpenning, and may lose worse with them.
+**Detect menus & videos (requires depth buffer)** - Skip all processing if depth value is 0 (per pixel).
+Sometimes menus use depth 1 - in that case use Detect Sky option instead.
+Full-screen videos and 2D menus do not need anti-aliasing nor sharpenning, and may lose worse with them.
 Only enable if depth buffer always available in gameplay!

+**Detect sky** - Skip all processing if depth value is 1 (per pixel).
+Background sky images might not need anti-aliasing nor sharpenning, and may look worse with them.
+Only enable if depth buffer always available in gameplay!

 **Fake Global Illumination** - Approximates ambient light colour in areas of the scene (a bigger area than bounce lighting).
 This is a simple 2D approximation and therefore not as realistic as path tracing or ray tracing solutions, but it's fast!
 No depth required!

 Effects Intensity
 -----------------

-**Sharpen strength** - For high values I suggest depth of field too.
+**Sharpen strength** - For values > 0.5 I suggest depth of field too.
+Values > 1 only recommended if you can't see individual pixels (i.e. high resolutions on small or far away screens.)

 **AO strength** - Ambient Occlusion.
 Higher mean deeper shade in concave areas.
 Tip: if increasing also increase FAST_AO_POINTS preprocessor definition for higher quality.